PKalico/pkalico.github.io/README.md

-# profKincer
+# pkalico
 hnkincer@waketech.edu
-Editing README files
+This is a generic readme file.